 How is alcohol removed from cider?
-Broadly the same way it's removed from beer — ferment fully, then strip the alcohol out — but with a few apple-specific twists.
+Broadly the same way it's removed from beer: ferment fully, then strip the alcohol out, with a few apple-specific twists.
 Cider's flavour profile is fruitier and more delicate than beer's, and its volatile apple esters are easier to lose during processing.
 So cider producers tend to favour the gentler end of the dealcoholisation toolkit, and they care a lot about aroma recovery.

-The category of decent alcohol-free cider has grown quickly in the last few years.
-The UK, as the world's biggest cider market, has been central to that growth.
+Decent alcohol-free cider has grown into a real category in the last few years.
 Here's what actually happens between the orchard and the AF bottle.

 How Is Alcohol Removed From Cider?
 The Short Version